-There sure is a lot to see in India but my top tip for anyone backpacking in India for the first time is to take it slow!
+There sure is a lot to see in India but my top tip for anyone backpacking India for the first time is to take it slow!
 Everything always takes longer than you expect and India is not a place to rush around; trying to see too much will end up in a stressful instead of enjoyable trip.
 Flights, trains, buses and rickshaws reach every corner of the country but, in my opinion, traveling by train is the most comfortable way to see India.
 See here for my ultimate guide to train travel in India (including how to book train tickets from abroad.)

-So where should you go on your first trip to India?
+So where should you go on your first trip backpacking India?

 If you only have 1 month or less to backpack India then I would concentrate on one area.
 Think about what you are interested in – whether it is history, forts and palaces or nature and wildlife, temples or beaches, food. shopping or nightlife.
 Maybe focus on Kerala and South India or Rajasthan and the Golden Triangle.

 My Perfect Backpacking India Itinerary

 Here’s a route map of the best places to go in India to help you get your bearings and plan your perfect itinerary:

 If I was backpacking India again for the first time, knowing what I know now, this is the route that I would take.
 Starting from the more chilled out South and heading North to get a good variety of destinations and including all the famous sights while avoiding extra distance or going back on yourself (it always takes longer than you think to get anywhere in India!)